Deal (2008 film): Reception

+Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.
+The film did not have advance press screenings upon its initial release.

 Robert Bell of Exclaim! felt the characters were "mere clichés" going through the "sports movie formula" motions without "believable interaction or development" and saw Cates Jr's use of "snazzy student film editing" in the poker scenes made the film "slightly cheaper", saying: "[L]ethargically directed, poorly acted and predictable to the core, Deal is the rare film that actually makes televised poker tournaments seem energized and vivacious."
 Michael Rechtshaffen of The Hollywood Reporter criticized Cates Jr's filmmaking for sacrificing "crucial cinematic element[s]" during the poker scenes by utilizing "deadly staging" when shooting his actors, saying "the dull production obviously sees itself as an updated "Cincinnati Kid" for the World Poker Tour set, but the end result and its characters have all the originality and dramatic depth of a TV telecast."
 James Berardinelli felt the movie had "a checklist of clichés than an actual script", commended the "dull and unsuspenseful" poker sequences for being the film's saving grace, and criticized the character development and conversations for being "dead-in-the-water", calling it "the kind of disposable entertainment that can waste away 90 minutes of insomnia-driven late night channel surfing."
 Mark Olsen of the Los Angeles Times wrote that: "[The] direction by [Gil] Cates Jr. is inept at best, and the script by Cates and Marc Weinstock seems to operate under the assumption that trafficking in flabby clichés -- the kindly call girl, the scrappy youngster, the angry dad -- will somehow smooth over the underdeveloped characters."
 Scott Tobias of The A.V.
 Club gave the film an overall D grade, saying: "To think that a semi-major studio financed a production this low-rent and listless is amazing: Since when did MGM start making student films?"

 Burt Reynolds received mixed reviews for his role as Tommy Vinson.
 Michael Phillips of the Chicago Tribune wrote: "Moving slowly these days, Reynolds does less than no acting in this role, and he's still the best thing in "Deal."
 J. R. Jones of the Chicago Reader noted that he effortlessly revives "his 70s screen persona as a strutting paragon of male shrewdness and sexuality."
 Wesley Morris of The Boston Globe saw "little bits of soul" in his performance despite the distracting facial touch-ups.
 Berardinelli said it was "not a great performance but it's passable and [it's] made more impressive by the amateurish work turned in by his fellow cast-mates."
 Olsen felt that Reynolds "doesn't convey any of the lightning bolt insouciance that made him arguably the greatest movie star of the '70s and '80s (really) but rather just stands there."
-He was nominated for Worst Supporting Actor (also for In the Name of the King) at the 29th Golden Raspberry Awards, losing to Pierce Brosnan for Mamma Mia.